 Stella-Jones Inc. ("SJI") was incorporated as 2865165 Canada Inc. on October 26, 1992 under the Canada Business Corporations Act and changed its name to Stella-Jones Inc. on February 19, 1993.
 SJI's Articles were amended on March 31, 1994 to delete private company restrictions.
 The Articles were again amended on June 13, 1994, subdividing all 100,001 common shares issued and outstanding into 6,200,000 common shares redesignated "Common Shares", creating Preferred Shares, issuable in series, cancelling all authorized but non-issued preferred shares and creating the Series 1 Preferred Shares.
 On May 27, 1996, SJI's Articles were further amended to add a provision to the effect that the directors may appoint a limited number of additional directors to hold office until the close of the next annual meeting of shareholders.
 On January 1, 2014 SJI filed Articles of Amalgamation evidencing its amalgamation with its wholly-owned subsidiary, I.P.B. - W.P.I.
 International Inc. ("I.P.B.").
-On January 1, 2015, SJI filed Articles of Amalgamation evidencing its amalgamation with its wholly-owned subsidiaries, Stella-Jones Canada Inc. ("SJ Canada") and Guelph Utility Pole Company Ltd. ("Guelph").
-On January 1, 2016, SJI filed Articles of Amalgamation evidencing its amalgamation with its wholly-owned subsidiaries, Ram Forest Group Inc. ("Ram Forest Group"), Ramfor Lumber Inc. ("Ramfor"), Ram Forest Products Inc. ("RFP") and Trent Timber Treating Ltd. ("Trent").
+On January 1, 2015, SJI filed Articles of Amalgamation evidencing its amalgamation with its wholly-owned subsidiaries, Stella-Jones Canada Inc. ("SJ Canada") and Guelph Utility Pole Company Ltd. On January 1, 2016, SJI filed Articles of Amalgamation evidencing its amalgamation with its wholly-owned subsidiaries, Ram Forest Group Inc. ("Ram Forest Group"), Ramfor Lumber Inc. ("Ramfor"), Ram Forest Products Inc. ("RFP") and Trent Timber Treating Ltd. ("Trent").
+On May 12, 2017, Stella-Jones filed Articles of Amendment to increase the minimum and maximum number of directors to three and 12, respectively.